valory-xyz/open-autonomy/docs/index.md

 autonomous services which run as a multi-agent-system (MAS) and offer **enhanced functionalities on-chain**.
-Agent services expands the range of operations that traditional smart contracts provide, making possible to execute **arbitrarily complex operations** (such as machine-learning arlgorithms).
-Most importantly, agent services, are **decentralized**, **trust-minimized**, **transparent**, and **robust**.
+Agent services expands the range of operations that traditional smart contracts provide, making possible to execute **arbitrarily complex operations** (such as machine-learning algorithms).
+Most importantly, agent services are **decentralized**, **trust-minimized**, **transparent**, and **robust**.

 <img src="./images/agent_service_index_page.svg" alt="Multiplexer of an AEA" class="center" style="display: block; margin-left: auto; margin-right: auto;width:35%;">